cdoorenweerd/PyCOIStats/README.md

 ### Computational demand

 Two scripts perform pairwise comparisons: the aln_hapcounter.py script compares sequences within species (less computationally intensive), and  aln_pdistancer.py compares sequences across the full alignment (more computationally intenstive).
 The pairwise comparisons will have exponential increases in computational time with more sequences.
-For a rough reference indication; running 8,000 sequences of 1493 base pairs took about 3 hours on a basic desktop machine.
 The scripts use basic python (specifically, the [itertools.combations](https://docs.python.org/3/library/itertools.html) function) which does not allow for use of multiple cores.
 The full dataset csv file created by aln_pdistancer is often too large to open with a spreadsheet editor (e.g., microsoft excel) but can be read directly by the Jupyter notebook to plot graphs (see examples).

 ### Alignment input format